YDWK/YDWK/README.md

 }
 ```

-A default bot has all the recommend gateway intents.
+A default bot has all the recommended gateway intents.

 ## Getting cached entities and getting entities through the rest api

-When you want to get a cached entity, it will be named `getEntity` and when you want to get an entity through the rest
+When you want to get a cached entity, it will be named `getEntity` and when you want to get an entity through the Rest
-api, it will be named `requestEntity`.
+API, it will be named `requestEntity`.

 ### Logging system